danialhbma/ITP-SE12-Power-Monitoring/InfluxDB/README.md

 ## Mass create buckets
 1. Add bucket name and description to buckets.json
 2. python3 BucketCreator.py
-	* Buckets that already exists will be ignored
+	* Buckets that already exists will be ignored, buckets that do not exist will be created.

 ## Write Data To InfluxDB Server Using Python
 Writing to InfluxDB involves two classes, InfluxDBWriter and InfluxDBMeasurement (Abstract).
 InfluxDBMeasurement is an abstract class to be inherited, the _set_tags() and _set_fields() function must be implemented by sub-classes.
+See OpenWeatherMapAPIClient.py and code comments for example usage.
 * Tags are used for filtering e.g., device name.
 * Fields are actual data / values e.g., Temp, Humidity etc.
-	* Tags and Fields are used to create a Measurement (Point) object.
+* Tags and Fields are used to create a Point object (Measurement).
-	* InfluxDBWriter.write_single_measurement() takes in a point object, and writes this point object to InfluxDB server.
+* InfluxDBWriter.write_single_measurement() takes in a Point object, and writes this point object to InfluxDB server.
-	* See OpenWeatherMapAPIClient.py and code comments for example.

 ## OpenWeatherMap
-Makes API calls to OpenWeatherMapAPI, to retrieve weather information.
-Information is then written to InfluxDB server.
-This script will be scheduled using a CRON job and executed at 1 hourly intervals.
+Retrieves weather information from OpenWeatherMapAPI.
+Weather information is then written to InfluxDB server.
+This script will be scheduled via a CRON job and executed at the 10th minute of every hour.
-1. Verify API key valid.
-2. Modify latitude and longitude to obtain weather information.
+1. In OpenWeatherMapAPIClient, verify valid API, longitude and latitude used.
+2. In InfluxDBWriter.py, verify valid API token, org and URL used.
 3. pip3 install influxdb-client
 4. python3 OpenWeatherMapAPIClient.py

-## Creating CRONJOBS
+## Creating CRON Jobs
 1. crontab -e
-	* Add this line to run a script every hour on the 10th minute
+	* To schedule a job to run at the 10th minute of every hour you can use the following CRON expression.
 	* 10 * * * * cd <path to folder containing script> && python3 <script name>
+	* e.g., 10 * * * *  cd /home/yappi/ITP-SE12-Power-Monitoring/InfluxDB && python3 OpenWeatherMapAPIClient.py >> /home/yappi/ITP-SE12-Power-Monitoring/InfluxDB/output.log 2>&1
+	* The aforementioned line also redirects the output from OpenWeatherMapAPIClient.py to output.log, this is mainly for debugging and is not mandatory.
 2. crontab -l
 	* View CRON jobs scheduled